 In September of 1999, Horizon Academy first opened its doors to 12 students.
 Today, 100 students grace our halls.
 Through the years we have successfully transitioned more than 400 students back to traditional schools.

 Our staff is highly trained in strategic instructional approaches.

-Horizon Academy maintains accreditation though the Independent Schools Association of the Central States (ISACS) and AdvancED and our program is accredited by the Academy of Orton-Gillignham Practitioners and Educators (AOGPE).
+Horizon Academy maintains accreditation through the Independent Schools Association of the Central States (ISACS) and AdvancED and our program is accredited by the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).